Summary

 Colombo, Sri Lanka

 Created Post Conflict Transition Team (PCT) with national and international staff, to develop initiatives supporting Sri Lankan peace process, peacebuilding and integrated development programmes.
-Operated portfolio of 7 projects with approx $6 million budget from bi-lateral donors.
+Operated portfolio of 7 projects with $6 million budget from bi-lateral donors.
+Significant activities included:

 • High Level Coordination & Liaison.
 Actively involved in consultation and write up of Multilateral Group Needs Assessment team (MGNA) to produce Needs Assessment document for Tokyo Donor Conference jointly formulated with Sri Lankan Government, LTTE and Civil Society.